vanny96/challenge-shift-to-sdv/README.md

 TODO

+### Object detection

+Using the front camera of the test vehicle, an AI model runs object detection.

+You can get the inference results by subscribing to the eCAL topic `object_detection`.
+More infomration on the data provided by the topic can be found [here](object_detection.md).

 ### Traffic sign detection

 Using the front camera of the test vehicle, an AI model predicts the class ID of traffic signs.

 You can get the inference results by subscribing to the eCAL topic `traffic_sign_detection`.
-More infomration on the objects provided by the topic can be found [here](traffic_sign_detection.md).
+More infomration on the data provided by the topic can be found [here](traffic_sign_detection.md).

 ### Radar sensor data